yingw787/tinydevcrm-infra/README.md

 -   [:heavy_check_mark:] Reproduce prior week's success with PostgreSQL installation on ECS, EC2 + EBS, and CloudFormation

--   [:question:] Create a CloudFormation IAM + Key Management + Secrets Management definition to see whether IAM user setup from Chapter 3 of *Docker on AWS* can be automated, and secrets management for app secret keys, app superuser, and database passwords can be pre-created and hooked in beforehand
+-   [:heavy_check_mark:] Create a CloudFormation IAM  definition to see whether IAM user setup from Chapter 3 of *Docker on AWS* can be automated
+-   [:heavy_check_mark:] Create a CloudFormation stack for AWS Secrets Management Service, AWS Key Management Service, and AWS EC2 Keypair generation for secrets management for app secret keys, app superuser, and database passwords can be pre-created and hooked in beforehand

--   [:question:] Copy over the `docker-compose` setup I used for `tinydevcrm-api`, and load up Django + `gunicorn` + NGINX + PostgreSQL + static files
--   [:question:] Create CloudFormation templates for ECR repositories, and get the PostgreSQL + `pg_cron` image pushed up to ECR as part of that effort
+-   [:question:] Set up a CloudFormation EC2 definition for the compute layer, with NAT traversal, autoscaling groups, and load balancing
 -   [:question:] Set up a CloudFormation EBS volume to scale out the data layer
 -   [:question:] Set up a CloudFormation EFS volume for static files to be served
--   [:question:] Set up a CloudFormation EC2 definition for the compute layer, with NAT traversal, autoscaling groups, and load balancing
 -   [:question:] Set up a CloudFormation ECS definition for the container orchestration layer, with service / task / cluster definitions, and auto-pulling from ECR
 -   [:question:] Set up CI/CD pipelines for test and production deploys with AWS CodeBuild and AWS CodePipeline

--   [:question:] Template the template standup process with dynamically loaded environment variables and Makefiles
--   [:question:] Document each step (esp.
-CloudFormation resources and quirks encountered) in the YAML templates and the README
+-   [:question:] Copy over the `docker-compose` setup I used for `tinydevcrm-api`, and load up Django + `gunicorn` + NGINX + PostgreSQL + static files
+-   [:question:] Create CloudFormation templates for ECR repositories, and get the PostgreSQL + `pg_cron` image pushed up to ECR as part of that effort